Hondarribia, Basque Country

 Experience Spain's medieval towns and cities

-Here we suggest a route in Spain which is original and unconventional, but very interesting and attractive, and which covers our medieval towns and cities.
+We invite you to explore Spain along a different, unconventional route – one that is both fascinating and appealing: a tour of Spain’s medieval towns and cities.
 The Medieval Towns and Cities Route goes from the Basque Country to Extremadura.
 The whole route takes in nearly 1,500 kilometres crossing Spain from the north to the south-west.
 Here you have the chance to explore Spain from the very shores of the Cantabrian Sea to beautiful rural, inland areas, and to enjoy the country's natural and cultural diversity.
-All along the way there are towns and villages which are home to a stunning heritage and monuments, perfectly conserved over the centuries.
+All along the way, there is a succession of villages and towns with impressive monumental heritage, perfectly preserved over the centuries.
 You will love their medieval atmosphere.

-The full route comprises seven stages You can cover all of it or choose the stages that interest you most.
+The complete route consists of six sections.
+You can cover all of it or choose the stages that interest you most.

-The route is ideal to follow by car, and the destinations along the way are well worth visiting.
-Their shared history can clearly be seen in their streets, which are lined with medieval palaces, churches, monasteries and castles.
-Nevertheless, each one has its own personality and attractions, You'll notice this as soon as the journey starts.
+It’s perfect to explore by car, and each of the destinations along the route is well worth a visit.
+All of them share a common past and a closely intertwined history, as can be seen in their streets, full of palaces, temples, convents and castles from the Middle Ages.
+But each town has its own personality and offers its own attractions.
+You'll notice this as soon as the journey starts.

 Views of Estella-Lizarra

-The route now enters the Region of Castile.
-First to Almazán, in Castile and Leon, with the Duero River and its huge farmlands.
-Literary routes in Castile-La Mancha.
+The route now enters Castilian lands.
+First to Almazán, in the province of Soria, in Castile and Leon, with the Duero River and its huge farmlands.
+One of the most outstanding features of this town is the medieval wall that surrounds the old quarter, built between the 12th and 13th centuries.
+The route continues on into the region of Castile-La Mancha.
 In Sigüenza (Guadalajara), you can discover what life was like for medieval knights.
 Almost one thousand years ago, El Cid Campeador, a legendary hero of Spanish history, passed through this town.
-Further south, in Consuegra, in the province of Toledo, you can see, amongst other things, the windmills that call to mind the imaginary giants from the story of Don Quixote, the immortal creation of writer Miguel de Cervantes.

 Find out more about...